 So if you want to use RAG reporting for your projects, portfolios or programmes while the steps to follow.

 Step one define a template RAG status report including indicators of the levels for Red Amber Green.
-Some organisations call this project on page.
+Some organizations call this project on the page.
 And typically it includes rag status indicators and the underlying data such as budget and schedule performance.

-Step two seek agreement from senior managers and project managers of the behaviours to be expected when a project reports using rag status reporting
+Step two seek agreement from senior managers and project managers of the behaviors to be expected when a project reports using rag status reporting

 Step three establish a consistent reporting cycle which all projects submit status reports are in the same timeframe